We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 - Animals and Trees Simple Fold Book

 - Blank Books (use as desired to add to your study of trees)

-How to Get Started with Your Trees Unit Study & Lapbook
+How to Get Started with Your Tree Unit Study & Lapbook

-- Check out books about trees and leaves from your local library.
+- Check out books and field guides about trees and leaves from your local library.

 - Choose the lessons you want to use with your student (a highlighter works great for this).

 - Choose and prepare the lapbook printables you want to use with your student.

 - Enjoy a week of learning all about trees!

 Trees Lapbook Sample